VMLima/CMPM163_Assignment1/README.md

 # CMPM 163 Homework 1
 This project showcases a variety of different shaders based on in-class examples.
 All three parts are labeled and displayed in one scene and the instructions for controlling the shaders (if users can interact with it) is displayed along with the part and name.
+<b>In order to fully rotate in the scene, you must click into the WebGL player.
+You can then hit escape to show the cursor again</b>

 ## Part A: Design a 3D Scene
 The scene was set up within a square taking into account the other parts of the assignment.
 The three shaders it shows are a texture shader that reacts to lighting, a texture shader that applies twisting vertex displacement, and a vertex displacement shader that changes color over time.
 The three lights for the project are circling the PhongTexture shader.<sup>*</sup>